johandahlberg/piper/README.md

 There are a number of workflows currently supported by Piper (See below).
 All workflow scripts share a similar structure which looks like this:

-* A number of bash functions which wrap QScripts with their parameters some simple log redirecting etc.
+* A number of bash functions which wrap QScripts with their parameters, some simple log redirecting etc.
 * A Run template (this is probably where you want to start looking), where parameters such as reference genome, interval file (e.g. for targeted sequencing) are set.
 * A section where the different QScripts are chained together so that for example: variant calling follows data processing, etc. If you want to change the order of the analysis, or skip some part entirely, comment these lines out and change their input/outputs accordingly.
 (Note that not all workflows are setup this way, and if they are not you will have to change the qscript to solve this)

 Setup for run
 -------------

-All workflows start with a xml file, for example: `pipelineSetup.xml`.
+All workflows start with an xml file, for example: `pipelineSetup.xml`.
 This contains information about the raw data (run folders) that you want to run in the project.
 This is created using the `createSetupXml.sh` script.
-Before running this make sure that are you run folders are located (or linked) from a common folder (e.g. the runfolders directory under you project), then run this:
+Before running this make sure that your run folders are located (or linked) from a common folder (e.g. the runfolders directory under your project), then run this:

     ./createSetupXml.sh pipelineSetup.xml

 and answer the questions.
-This will create you setup file, which should look something like this:
+This will create your setup file, which should look something like this:

-    <Project Name="TestProject" SequencingCenter="SnqSeq - Uppsala"
+    <Project Name="TestProject" SequencingCenter="UU-SNP"
         Platform="Illumina" UppmaxProjectId="a2009002">

 	    <RunFolder Report="src/test/resources/testdata/runFoldersForMultipleSample/runfolder1/report.xml">